JnthnWJ/MQTT-Remote/README.md

 - Simple, responsive UI with two buttons: "Previous" and "Next"
 - Publishes MQTT messages to control wallpaper slideshow
+- TV remote control via SwitchBot API integration
+- SSH remote reboot functionality for computers on the local network
 - Built with Node.js, Express, and MQTT.js
 - Styled with Pico CSS for a clean, modern look
+- Progressive Web App (PWA) support for mobile installation

 ## Prerequisites

 - Node.js and npm installed on your Raspberry Pi
 - MQTT broker running at 192.168.0.193:1883
 - Network connectivity between your Raspberry Pi and MQTT broker
+- For SSH reboot: Target computer with SSH enabled and appropriate credentials
+- For TV control: SwitchBot Hub and compatible TV device

 ## Installation